-The following information applies equally to Congestion Charge enforcement and Low Emission Zone enforcement.
+The following information applies equally to Congestion Charge enforcement, Low Emission Zone enforcement and Ultra Low Emission Zone enforcement.

 At each stage of enforcement an item of correspondence may be issued by Transport for London (TfL).